truefoundry/truefoundry-docs/deploy-on-own-cloud/local-installation.md

-# Installation
+# Local Installation

-To install Truefoundry in your own cloud, please make sure you have the following things ready as mentioned in the [requirements](./requirements.md) page.
+To perform a local install Truefoundry in your own cloud for Non Production use, please make sure you have the following things ready as mentioned in the [requirements](./requirements.md) page.

 1. Kubernetes Cluster
-2. S3 Buckets
-   1. Bucket Name and credentials to access them.
-3. Postgres DBs
-   1. Host, Port, Username, Password and DB name.
+2. An Ingress controller setup to access components in the cluster
-4. Information from Truefoundry Team
+3. Information from Truefoundry Team
    1. Tenant ID
    2. Password of the initial user
    3. Image Pull Secret to pull the docker images